jamesmariodavis/demasci-deploy/README.md

 - [VSCode](https://code.visualstudio.com/download)
 - [Remote - Containers (VSCode Extension)](https://code.visualstudio.com/docs/remote/containers)

-# Setup GCP
+# Google Cloud Platform
-To use Google Cloud we interact the web UI, Google Cloud Console, rather than depend on scripting.
-You will need to:
+To use Google Cloud Platform (GCP) we interact the web UI, Google Cloud Console, rather than depend on scripting.
+To leverage GCP you will need to:
 - [Create a Google Cloud account](https://cloud.google.com/)
 - [Create a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
 - [Enable billing](https://cloud.google.com/billing/docs/how-to/modify-project).
 Navigate to Billing in Google Cloud Console.
 - [Enable Google Run API](https://support.google.com/googleapi/answer/6158841?hl=en).
 This is non-essential: the first deployment will prompt for enabling required APIs.
 - [Enable Container Registry service](https://cloud.google.com/container-registry/docs/enable-service).
 Navigate to Container Registry in Google Cloud Console.

 There are many avaiable services.
 This repo depends on a small number of them.
 It is useful to pin these services in Google Cloud Console:
 - Cloud RUN
 - Container Registry
 - IAM & Admin

 Once complete add key information, especially project ID, to `configure.sh`.
+URL information may not be available until after first deployment.

 For common issues with Cloud Run see [here](https://cloud.google.com/run/docs/troubleshooting).
-It will be especially important to manage permissions related to the Cloud Run Invoker role when calling the service in Cloud Run.
+It will be especially important to manage permissions related to the Cloud Run Invoker role.